mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 });
 ```

-Sometimes you will want to enable this behavior conditionally, for instance during testing or on low-end devices,
+Sometimes you will want to enable this behavior conditionally, for instance during testing or on low-end devices.
-in these cases, you can dynamically change the theme value.
+With this method, you can dynamically change the theme value for these cases.

 You can go one step further by disabling all the transitions, animations and the ripple effect: